 This is a great result for Cedar and we are in discussions with numerous government departments to provide specialist solutions.

-Digital disruption is creating the opportunity for new tools and ways of working and the rise of the gig economy is forcing businesses to be far more flexible in their approach to procurement outsourcing.
-At Cedar, we believe that by 2030, interim and self-employment will account for the majority of procurement placements rather than full time jobs as businesses look to attract the best talent for their needs.
+Digital disruption is creating the opportunity for new tools and ways of working and the rise of the gig economy are forcing businesses to be far more flexible in their approach to procurement outsourcing.
+At Cedar, we believe that by 2030, interim and self-employment will account for the majority of procurement placements rather than full-time jobs as businesses look to attract the best talent for their needs.

-Two other areas that are top of the priority list are supply chain risk and ethical supply.
+Brexit effect Two other areas that are top of the priority list are supply chain risk and ethical supply.
 Both of these will come under increasing scrutiny as Brexit negotiations get underway next year.
-The UK was very influential in the drafting of the current EU directive and changing it would be costly and time consuming.
+The UK was very influential in the drafting of the current EU directive and changing it would be costly and time-consuming.